 About the Course

 The majority of the CIS countries have been actively pursuing WTO accession after becoming independent states.
-Six CIS countries (Armenia, Kyrgyzstan, Moldova, Russia, Ukraine and Tajikistan) and Georgia are now members.
-The accession of Russia in August 2012, the biggest market in the region, may also act as a catalyst for the WTO accession among the remaining countries in the region.
+Six of the countries are now members (Armenia, Kyrgyzstan, Moldova, Russia, Ukraine and Tajikistan), while Azerbaijan and Kazakhstan are expected to finalize the negotiations in the near future.
 The accession to WTO by itself does not guarantee more effective participation in global agricultural trade or benefits to consumers or agricultural producers.
-The appropriate mainstreaming of trade policy into the overall agricultural development strategy can help to maximize the benefits of trade expansion and minimize the possible negative effects on producers engaged in less competitive sectors, but it requires an informed and weighted approach in the post-accession period, both by the authorities and the private sector.
+Benefitting from the expansion in trade requires an informed and weighted approach in the post-accession period, both by the authorities and the private sector.
 Understanding and applying the provisions of the WTO Agreement on Agriculture, the SPS Agreement and other WTO accords is the first step towards the implementation.
-But taking advantage of the opportunities that WTO membership provides also requires updating regulatory frameworks where necessary and adopting accompanying measures to improve the overall competitiveness of the agricultural sector.
+But taking advantage of the opportunities that WTO membership provides also requires updating regulatory frameworks and adopting accompanying measures to improve the overall competitiveness of the agricultural sector.

 About the FAO Project

 About FAO Regional Initiative on Agri-Food Trade and Regional Integration

 Agricultural systems in Europe and Central Asia are still deeply affected by the process of political and economic transition.
 The transformation of agricultural production and markets has coincided with the process of globalization and deepening trade integration both within the region and worldwide.
 With greater participation in global agricultural trade, the region plays an increasingly important role as a supplier of agricultural commodities to international markets.